Thursday, November 6, 2014

 Panel 2: Religion and Social Issues

-- Outsiders in the ‘Christian’ Nation – Edward Blum (San Diego State)
+- In the Bowels of a Free & Christian Country – Edward Blum (San Diego State)

 - Barack Hussein Obama: The First Muslim President? – Rebecca Goetz (NYU)